MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_15_explore_core_ediscovery.md

 1. Review your settings and select **Submit**, it may take a minute, then select **Done**.
 The Test hold should appear on the list.
 If you don't immediately see it, select **Refresh**

-1. Keep this browser tab open, as you will use it in the subsequent task.
+1. Keep this browser tab open, as you'll use it in the subsequent task.

 ### Task 4

-With a hold in place, you will create a search query.
+With a hold in place, you'll create a search query.
 Once your search is complete, the eDiscovery supports actions, such as exporting and downloading the results for future investigation.
 Note:  Searches associated with an eDiscovery (Standard) case are not listed on the Content search page in the Microsoft Purview compliance portal.
 These searches are listed only on the Searches page of the associated eDiscovery (Standard) case.

 1. Open the SC900 Test Case tab on your browser.